Tarsus Medical Affairs

 Independent Medical Education Grants

-• Tarsus recognizes the importance of independent medical education and provides financial support for accredited and nonaccredited professional education for US healthcare providers.
-Please ensure that your organization can be classified as one of the following: academic medical center/university, professional society/association, medical education provider, or hospital/clinic.
+• Tarsus recognizes the importance of independent medical education and provides financial support for accredited and nonaccredited professional education for healthcare providers

 • It is important to note that Tarsus cannot provide any advice or guidance on any aspect of the program, including but not limited to the following: